 Ja’Marr Chase’s best 2021 NFL Draft fits

 The top receiver in the 2021 NFL Draft class is a matter of subjectivity.
 Chase monopolized the conversation at first, but now, other receivers have entered the discussion.
-The lack of recency bias won’t hurt Chase too much, however; his 2019 season was simply too good, and he’s remained healthy in preparation for the draft, and he put up incredible numbers at his pro day.
+The lack of recency bias won’t hurt Chase too much, however; his 2019 season was simply too good.
+He’s remained healthy in preparation for the draft, and he put up incredible numbers at his pro day.